Jean Patchett

 Jean Ward Patchett Auer (February 16, 1926 – January 22, 2002) was a leading American fashion model of the late 1940s, 1950s, and early 1960s.
 She was among the best known models of that era, which included Dovima, Dorian Leigh, Suzy Parker, Evelyn Tripp and Lisa Fonssagrives.
 Patchett was the subject of two of Vogue Magazine's most famous covers, both shot in 1950 by Erwin Blumenfeld and Irving Penn.
 She was famous for being one of the first high-fashion models to appear remote; previously, models had appeared warm and friendly.
 Irving Penn described her as "a young American goddess in Paris couture".

 During her career, she appeared on over 40 magazine covers.
 Patchett modeled for brands including Bergdorf Goodman, Henri Bendel and Revlon.

 Early life

-Jean Ward Patchett was born on February 16, 1926, in Preston, Maryland, to James Franklin Patchett (1891–1962), a World War I veteran and plumber, and Mary Ward Patchett (1891–1970), who were both originally from Delaware.
+Jean Ward Patchett’s date of birth was February 16, 1926, in Preston, Maryland, to James Franklin Patchett (1891–1962), a World War I veteran and plumber, and Mary Ward Patchett (1891–1970), who were both originally from Delaware.
 She was the youngest of four children; she had two sisters, Dorothy Lee (1917-2006) and Elizabeth "Betty" (1922-1999), and a brother, James Franklin Patchett Jr. (1919–2002).
 She was of Scottish, Irish, English, and French ancestry.
 Patchett graduated from Preston High School in 1941.
 She attended secretarial school, studied voice at Peabody Institute, and attended Goucher College before deciding to become a model.